 Where is Bhutan?

 Bhutan is sandwiched between the Indian Ocean and the Himalayas.
 Due to bhutan for tourists the high and low altitude difference and the low latitude, Bhutan has diverse topography, diverse climate types and rich and colorful natural landscapes, forming a very attractive and unique place.
 There are many high mountains in Bhutan, bhutan for tourists the dangerous peaks and glaciers are widely distributed, the colorful prayer flags flutter in the wind, and the silver snow peaks stand tall against the blue sky background, which extremely accurately interprets the "Shangri-La" Tibetan Buddhism's complete overview of the wonderland, and is also a hobby for adventure and mountaineering. the place of desire.
 Manas Wildlife Sanctuary and Raya Wildlife Sanctuary in Bhutan have many precious wild animals and are also good places for tourists to visit and travel.
 Bhutan is also one of the most environmentally friendly countries in the world.
 It is known as "the last Shangri-La on earth", "Xanadu", "Pure Land on Earth", etc. It has the reputation of being "farthest from the world and closest to the blue sky".
 Want to travel to Bhutan but don't know how to prepare?
-Welcome to contact Bhutantrip at any time!
+Welcome to

 A guide travel to bhutan for tourists